wujekbizon/nextjs-blog/data/become-a-typescript-pro.md

 console.log(str2getter()) // hohohoh
 ```

-We're going to capture initial state of the string and then as we change it, it's going to be tracked , so it's basically a piecie of stored state.
-Now let's use this and I'll give it the initial value of 'winter' and let's just _console.log_ the output of **str1getter**.
+We're going to capture initial state of the string and then as we change it, it's going to be tracked, so it's basically a piece of stored state.
+Now let's use this, and I'll give it the initial value of 'winter' and let's just _console.log_ the output of **str1getter**.
 Then I'll create a second one and give it the initial value of 'hohoho' and also _console.log_ the output.
 Then I'll use **str1setter** to set it and _console.log_ to make sure that we're getting the right value.

 I'll run this in a terminal to see those console logs.